 ‘Over the years I have really seen the potential that zigs bring to the table during later winter/ early spring.
 When bites seem impossible and the fishing is slow a correctly placed zig fished at the right depth has every chance of producing a bite, particularly on deeper venues which are 10ft+ in depth on average.

 There are a few key simple principles to zig fishing and the first is to locate the carp.
 Zigs allow you to spread the rods out and cover plenty of water to search out a bite.
-However if one fish was to stick its head out then that can be a massive game changer.
-A zig cast straight in to the rings of a rolling carp can literally bring instant bites.
-Worst cast scenario at least you have a hookbait in an area a carp has visited and that gives you a realistic chance.
+However, if one fish was to stick its head out then that can be a massive game changer.
+A zig cast straight into the rings of a rolling carp can literally bring instant bites.
+Worst case scenario at least you have a hookbait in an area a carp has visited and that gives you a realistic chance.